Discovering Heterogeneous Treatment Effects in Regression Discontinuity Designs: Estimation

-A technical contribution of this paper is to provide estimators for the expected treatment variances and the expected squared treatment effects in the regression discontinuity setup.
-Here I only present the results, refer to Appendix \ref{sec:app_d2} for the derivations.\footnote{For the derivations I have used two further simplifying assumptions: i) the share of observations within each leaf -- the number of observations within the leaf compared to the number of observations in the sample -- are the same for the estimation and test sample. ii) the shares of units below and above the threshold within each leaf are the same for the estimation and test sample.
-Asymptotically both assumptions are true.}
+where $\hat{\mathcal{B}}_j$ is the estimated nonparametric bias in leaf $j$ using local polynomial estimator with order $q+1$.
+In the following, we utilize the results of \cite{calonico2014robust} to get estimators for each part of the EMSE criterion defined by Equation (\ref{eq:sEMSE}).
+Derivations and expressions of each quantities are provided in the \href{https://github.com/regulyagoston/RD_tree/blob/main/online_appendix.pdf}{online appendix} Section B.2.\footnote{For the derivations we have used two further simplifying assumptions: i) the share of observations within each leaf -- the number of observations within the leaf compared to the number of observations in the sample -- are the same for the estimation and test sample. ii) the shares of units below and above the threshold within each leaf are the same for the estimation and test sample.
+Asymptotically, both assumptions are true.}

-In order to analyze the proposed estimator, let me first introduce the following expressions.
-Write the model as